astropy/halotools/docs/install.rst

 	CC=clang python setup.py test

-If you are working from the master branch of Haltools, there should not be any errors or test failures.
+If you are working from the master branch of Halotools, the message that concludes test-suite execution should not indicate that there were any errors or failures.
 If you encounter problems when running the test suite, please be sure you have installed the package dependencies first before raising a Github Issue and/or contacting the Halotools developers.

 Dependencies
 ============